KalaimaranB/cyberblog/content/biomedical/_index.md

   Biomedical Engineering sits at the intersection of medical science and engineering.
 My childhood dream was to become a doctor, but in high school I found another passion—computer programming.
 Not wanting to choose one over the other, I found biomedical engineering to be the perfect blend: building software and devices that can impact patient care at scale.

-  Currently, I’m working at a Vancouver based startup to develop a drug delivery device (details below).
-At UBC, every BMEG degree is unique to the individual as you're encouraged to take courses across nearly 10 majors.
-Since my passion is for cellular engineering and bioinformatics, my studies span hands-on lab modules (see Lab Work below) and software projects (see Software page).
-My full list of courses that I've taken so far is also available.
+  Currently, I'm working for a Vancouver based startup to develop an automated drug delivery device (details below).
+At UBC, every BMEG degree is unique to the individual as you're encouraged to take courses across nearly 10 different discplines.
+As my passion is for cellular engineering & bioinformatics, my studies span both lab, theory & software work.
+Details on my lab work are available below as well as all the courses I've taken at UBC with the software work available on it's own page.

   My long-term goal is a career in synthetic immunology, where I’ll engineer immune cells for personalized therapies.
 I believe custom cell therapies are the future of medicine, and I’m excited to gain both wet-lab experience in cell engineering and computational expertise to model and optimize cellular processes.

+startupDescription: |
+   I am one of the founding members for Patch, a biotech company based in Vancouver.
+It was founded by one of my colleagues in SBME at UBC along with a small team of engineers across various disciplines.
+My role is focused on simulations for the model and assisting the design engineer as needed.
+This priamarily meant utilizing Solidworks to create fluid & static simulation for our product.
+I also am responsible for our private cloud in Oracle.
+My role for the cloud was primarly to set up a cloud vm & network to help host some of our automation tools.
+The website will be released soon and linked here once set.

 # 1) All the categories I use (include “All” for the master tab)